NITIN JHA

 Professional Service

-The CNOT gate creates quantum entanglement.
-Let's create connections in the classical world!
+The Toffoli gate in the diffusion step is the final amplifier — collapsing probability towards the right answer.
+Let's make the right connection!
 Feel free to reach out for collaborations, research discussions, or any questions about my work.

 Get in Touch

 I'm always interested in discussing quantum networking/communication research, potential collaborations, and new opportunities in quantum technology.
-Best way to contact me is through my email listed here!
+Send me a message directly using the button below!

 Location: Georgia, USA